Selective031/RazorBoard/README.md

 - Apply and close

 You should now be able to "Build Project" from:
-- Build -> Build Project
+- Project -> Build Project

 # Troubleshooting: